It is the habit of the mind to wander and move from one thing to another.

-It is a habit of the mind to wander.
-What happens when you sit quietly for a few minutes trying to think about something, or just sit down to relax?
+What happens when you sit quietly for a few minutes trying to think about a certain subject, or just sit down to relax?
 Next time you do this, try to watch your mind, and you will discover that it flits around like a butterfly, going from one thought to another.

 The mind keeps thinking, worrying, asking questions, answering, giving excuses, telling stories, imagining, creating problems and solving them.